state anniversary license plate

 Texas 150 Years of Statehood

 This undated plate acknowledges Texas' 150th anniversary of statehood, which was celebrated in 1995.
-This was a general issue plate, but it was only issued for a few months in late 1995 and early 1996.
+This was a standard-issue plate, but it was only issued for a few months in late 1995 and early 1996.
 Texas stopped using plate stickers in 1994.

 Tennessee Bicentennial